julianoperin/julianoperin/README.md

 - 🤔 &nbsp; Ask me about: Anything, I'm happy to help :v:
 - 🥅 &nbsp; 2021 Goals: Contribute more to open source projects.
 - 👯 &nbsp; I enjoy spending my free time increasing my knowledge of Web Development and building new and challenging projects.
-- ⚡ &nbsp; Fun fact: I like coffee&nbsp;:sweat_smile:&nbsp; But, I prefer tea :heart:
+- ⚡ &nbsp; Fun fact: I like coffee, but I prefer tea.

 <h3> 💻 &nbsp; Languages and Tools: </h3>